 Hence I am hoping that OINP conducts another draw in this category to make up for those lost invitations.

-Summarizing, OINP is one of the most diverse and dynamic PNP programs out there.
+To summarize, OINP is one of the most diverse and dynamic PNP programs out there.
 The application process is very similar to the Express Entry.
-However applying candidates should keep in mind the points provided in this article and follow the document checklist and formats to the letter.
+However, applying candidates should keep in mind the points provided in this article and follow the document checklist and formats to the letter.
 For more information on the CRS score cut-off or document checklist please visit Ontario’s website and follow their program updates here.